 Angela Britten was born and raised in Kailua, in Koʻolaupoko ahupuaʻa on the island of Oʻahu.
 She spent her childhood exploring the mountains and valleys of Oʻahu, learning the history and stories of her home and exploring the oceans surrounding the islands as a paddler for Kailua Canoe Club.
 Angie earned a Bachelor’s degree in English Literature from the University of Hawaiʻi at Mānoa specializing in Ethnic Literature and Hawaiian Studies.

-She has worked in development for the last 10 years, most recently with Hawaiʻi Theatre Center and before that with Bernice Pauahi Bishop Museum.
-Angie has served as a board member for a number of nonprofit organizations including serving as Vice President of Leadership for the Association of Fundraising Professionals - Aloha Chapter.
-Her upbringing and education inspired a passionate love for her one hānau (birth home) and its natural spaces.
+She has worked in development for many years, most recently with Hawaiʻi Theatre Center and before that with Bernice Pauahi Bishop Museum.
+Angie has served as a board member for a number of nonprofit organizations including currently serving as President Elect for the Association of Fundraising Professionals - Aloha Chapter.
+Her upbringing and education inspired a passionate love for her one hānau and its natural spaces.
 She enjoys practicing Hawaiian language, hiking, paddling and spending time with her daughter.